✅ SAFE — Guava

 ✅ Reality: A dog getting away with a food once is not the same as that food being good for it.
 A street dog's tolerance reflects survival, not safety.
 They also suffer undiagnosed chronic issues.
 House dogs — particularly breeds inclined to obesity, pancreatitis or allergies — need their food weighed and watched.

-"When Indian pet parents ask me about guava, the most important thing I tell them is to focus on preparation and quantity, not just safety classification.
+"With guava, the factors that matter most are preparation and quantity — not just the safety rating.
 A 'safe' or 'caution' label is only the start; portion size and frequency matter more.
 Let the katori amounts here be your opening guide, adjusted to your dog's response."

 Sources & References